RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-PROJECTS.md

 Please [check this](https://docs.github.com/en/github/committing-changes-to-your-project/troubleshooting-commits/why-are-my-commits-linked-to-the-wrong-user) and fix it so we can know the commit was *yous*.
 Otherwise we may get your contributions wrong and risk getting lower marks or delaying your marking.

+Note that when you [set your email address in git in your machine](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-in-git) you can do it globally, or per repo.
+The latter would be useful if you are using different GH usernames for different projects/repos (e.g., for different courses, or personal projects).

 ## I made a bad commit and pushed to repo, how can I undo it?

 You should use `git revert`.
 That is, if you  pushed your changes and you now want to go back to the previous version, use this (assuming you are working on the `main` branch):